voa2000/DevOps/README.md

     *  build     -    Build image(s) from template
     *  fix       -    Fixes templates from old versions of packer
     *  inspect   -    See components of a template
-    *  validate  -    Check that a template is valid
+    *  validate  -    Checks that a template is valid
     *  version   -    Prints the Packer version
 ### Ansible